California governor says Pacific Palisades wildfire has destroyed many structures as winds kick up

 “By no stretch of the imagination are we out of the woods,” Newsom warned residents, saying the worst of the winds are expected between 10 p.m.
 Tuesday and 5 a.m.
 Wednesday.
 He declared a state of emergency on Tuesday.

-The fire swiftly consumed nearly 2 square miles (just over 5 square kilometers) of land in the Pacific Palisades neighborhood in western Los Angeles, sending up a dramatic plume of smoke visible across the city.
+The Pacific Palisades fire quickly consumed about 4.6 square miles (11.6 square kilometers) of land in the Pacific Palisades neighborhood in western Los Angeles, sending up a dramatic plume of smoke visible across the city.
 Residents in Venice Beach, some 6 miles (10 kilometers) away, reported seeing the flames.
 It was one of several blazes across the area.

 Sections of Interstate 10 and the scenic Pacific Coast Highway were closed to all non-essential traffic to aid in evacuation efforts.
 But other roads were blocked.
 Some residents jumped out of their vehicles to get out of danger and waited to be picked up.